-- Green infrastructure is a network of multifunctional green spaces in rural and urban areas, which supports natural ecological processes to deliver a range of environmental and quality of life benefits that are integral to successful sustainable communities. - Open space relates to all spaces of public value, including land and areas of water such as rivers and lakes (also referred to as blue infrastructure), which offer opportunities for sport and recreation and provide vital amenity. - Leisure and community facilities refers to publicly accessible halls, buildings, green infrastructure, open space, sports facilities, churches, groups and organisations and the library.
+- Green infrastructure is a network of multifunctional green spaces in rural and urban areas, which supports natural ecological processes to deliver a range of environmental and quality of life benefits that are integral to successful sustainable communities. - Open space relates to all open spaces of public value, including land and areas of water such as rivers and lakes (also referred to as blue infrastructure), which offer opportunities for sport and recreation and provide vital amenity. - Leisure and community facilities refers to publicly accessible facilities, churches, group and organisations and the library.

 25.5% of the population of the parish is aged 65 or over33.
 This is a higher proportion of the population than the national average.
-Ongoing improvements to people's health and healthcare services will be likely to increase the population of older residents in the parish.
+Ongoing improvements to people's health and healthcare services will likely to increase the population of older residents in the parish.
 The wellbeing and provision of services and facilities for older people is therefore an important consideration for the future of the parish.